 Golden Tulip Jeju Hamdeok Hotel

-We booked Golden Tulip because all the hostels we wanted to stay in were booked out that summer.
+We booked The Artstay (previously known as Golden Tulip) because all the hostels we wanted to stay in were booked out that summer.
 It is a very new property (they only opened their doors in August 2015), with modern furnishings and architecture.
 Its location is simply spectacular – it’s right by the pristine Hamdeok beach and walking distance to many restaurants, cafes and mini-markets.
 We would often walk out of the hotel late at night to enjoy a drink by the beach across from us.
 Its surroundings are tranquil and peaceful, ideal for a relaxing getaway.
 The location is unbeatable.
 It’s a super affordable option if you’re sharing your room!

 Location: 1252-9 Hamdok-ri, Jochon-eup, Jeju-si, Jeju-do, South Korea